openkamer/tkapi/README.md

 # tkapi

-Python bindings for the Tweede Kamer OData API.
+Python bindings for the [Tweede Kamer](https://tweedekamer.nl) [Open Data Portaal](https://opendata.tweedekamer.nl) OData API.

 Requires Python 3.3+

-WARNING: This is a work in progress.
+**WARNING**: This is a work in progress.
 There will be major changes that break everything!

 ## Installation
 ```
-$ pip install tkapi
+pip install tkapi
 ```

 ## Usage